 How to get speed bumps installed in your neighbourhood?

-This traffic-management system was designed to replace typical speed limit signs like traffic cones, pavement markings, roundabouts, and rambling strips, which always be avoided by motorists.
+This traffic-management system was designed to replace typical speed limit signs like traffic cones, pavement markings, roundabouts, and rumble strips, which are always avoided by motorists.

 How to apply for speed bumps in the UK?